 Goals are not designed to be easily achievable.
 Also, in many cases, the ways and approaches used to achieve those goals, vary based on the individual.
-This means that we require the help of outside sources to really support the journey.
+This means that we require the help of outside resources to really support the journey.
 If it’s weight loss you’re going for, an encouraging health coach or nutritionist will provide you with the right tools for you.
 If your goal is landing a new job, you’ll have to tap into resources around best practices for someone like you heading into your target role.
-Here are a few resources we recommend.
 If you’re really not sure how to do this, you need to latch onto a career expert who can show you YOUR way.
 If you’re really not sure about hiring a career coach, here are a few signs it might be time to bite the bullet.
-I also work

-Consistency breeds habit and regularly enforcing a positive habit around your career or job search, will breed goal success.
+Consistency breeds habit and regularly enforcing a positive habit around your job search, will breed goal success.
 Successfully searching for a new job doesn’t mean sending a few applications at random, it means continually finding new opportunities and going after them in a strategic way.
-If you’ve been in the job search for months, only sent a few applications and scheduled zero informational interviews, I hate to break it to you but you are in need of consistency.
+If you’ve been in the job search for months, only sent a few applications, and scheduled zero informational interviews, I hate to break it to you but you are in need of better focus.

 Let’s face it: It’s tough to go it alone.
 This is especially true in the job search because it can get very discouraging very quick.
 Discouragement can lead to a lack of hope and quitting.
 Therefore, you need a buddy.
-Whether it’s a coach or a friend, you need to find that one person who is able to give you a positive support system consisting of continual encouragement & accountability.
-We all make excuses and having someone to identify and lovingly, yet firmly, call out those excuses is tremendously valuable in staying on track.
+Whether it’s a career coach or a friend, you need to find that one person who is able to give you a positive support system consisting of continual encouragement & accountability.
+We all make excuses.
+However having someone to identify and lovingly, yet firmly, call out those excuses is tremendously valuable in staying on track.
 I recommend partnering up with someone you’ve met at job search workshops so you can both keep each other accountable!

 The job search stinks (enough said).
 Just remember, it’s not you, it’s them.
 You’re great at what you do and have a purpose in life.
 Maybe you haven’t hit the career jackpot yet but you will so keep your chin up at all times.
 Try this guide to staying hopeful in a hopeless job search if you’re really feeling like the hope is dwindling.
 Also dial down the social media usage.
 Studies have shown that too much social media can lead to depression – and the job search is already an emotionally rocky place to be.
 Why add more anxiety through consumption of your social network’s curated images!

 You never know when your next random Linkedin connection, coffee date, recruiter phone call or bus conversation will turn into a life-changing situation.
 Be open to connecting so you can weave your network into a world of opportunity.
 Spend some time finding high-value contacts on LinkedIn.
 Then once you’ve found the right contacts send carefully crafted messages to increase your chances of new contact engagement.
 You will also want to organize your networking efforts into a system.
 This will help you easily identify follow up activities.